Stingray07/YesUCanvas/README.md

-# YesUCan't
+# YesUCanvas

-YesUCan't is a versatile Discord bot designed to interact with the Canvas learning management system's API, providing users with valuable information and functionality right within their Discord server.
+YesUCanvas is a versatile Discord bot designed to interact with the Canvas learning management system's API, providing users with valuable information and functionality right within their Discord server.
 This integration allows for a seamless experience for students who use Canvas.

 ## Getting Started

-Follow these steps to set up and run the YesUCan't Discord bot on your server.
+Follow these steps to set up and run the YesUCanvas Discord bot on your server.

 ### Prerequisites